strimzi/strimzi-kafka-oauth/README.md

 This is not a full set of available `oauth.*` properties.
 All the `oauth.*` properties described in the next chapter about [configuring the Kafka clients](#configuring-the-kafka-client) also apply to configuring the client side of inter-broker communication.

+#### Enabling the re-authentication

+Access tokens expire after some time.
+The token validation for the purpose of session authentication is only performed immediately after the new connection from the client is established.
+If using SimpleACLAuthorizer or no authorizer at all, then there is no further need for the access token after the authentication, and by default the expiry of the token will not result in session closure or denial of access within the existing session.

+Since Kafka version 2.2 the Kafka brokers support a [re-authentication mechanism](https://cwiki.apache.org/confluence/display/KAFKA/KIP-368%3A+Allow+SASL+Connections+to+Periodically+Re-Authenticate) allowing clients to update the token mid-session, without having to drop and re-establish the connection.
+When a client sends the new access token, validation is performed on the broker as if a new connection was established.

+The mechanism is disabled by default in order to prevent the old clients that don't understand the new Kafka wire protocol from breaking.
+In order to enable the re-authentication on the Kafka broker, use the `connections.max.reauth.ms` property in `server.properties`:

+    connections.max.reauth.ms=3600000

+In this example the maximum time until next re-authentication is set to one hour.
+If the access token expires sooner than that, the re-authentication will be triggered sooner.

+The option can be specified per-listener.
+For example if you have a listener called `CLIENTS`, you can specify:

+    listener.name.clients.oauthbearer.connections.max.reauth.ms=3600000

+#### Enforcing the session timeout

+If re-authentication is enabled, the session timeout is enforced as the expiry time of the access token.
+By using re-authentication the multiple 'lightweight' sessions can follow one another over the same network connection for as long as the connection isn't closed or interrupted due to processes restarting or due to network issues.

+If for some reason you can't enable re-authentication or don't want to use it, and if you want to invalidate the session when access token expires, but aren't using `KeycloakRBACAuthorizer`, which does this automatically (since version 0.6.0 of this library), you can use the `OAuthSessionAuthorizer` to enforce token expiry mid-session.

+`OAuthSessionAuthorizer` works by checking the access token expiry on every operation performed, and denies all access after the token has expired.
+As long as the token has not yet expired (it may have been recently invalidated at authorization server but the Kafka broker may not yet know about it) the authorization is delegated to the delegate authorizer.

+If you want to install OAuthSessionAuthorizer wrapped around Simple ACL Authorizer install it as follows in `server.properties`:

+    authorizer.class.name=io.strimzi.kafka.oauth.server.OAuthSessionAuthorizer
+    principal.builder.class=io.strimzi.kafka.oauth.server.OAuthKafkaPrincipalBuilder

+    strimzi.authorizer.delegate.class.name=kafka.security.auth.SimpleAclAuthorizer

+You configure the `SimpleAclAuthorizer` by specifying the same properties as if it was installed under `authorizer.class.name`.

+It's the same for any other authorizer you may use - instead of using `authorizer.class.name` you install it by using `strimzi.authorizer.delegate.class.name`.

+Do not use `OAuthSessionAuthorizer` together with `KeycloakRBACAuthorizer` as that would be redundant.

+If you don't use any authorizer at all, and don't use re-authentication, but still want to enforce access token expiry mid-session, don't specify the `strimzi.authorizer.delegate.class.name` at all.
+Instead, specify the following configuration:

+    strimzi.authorizer.grant.when.no.delegate=true

+In this case, unless the access token has expired, all the actions will be granted.
+The broker will behave as if no authorizer was installed, effectively turning every user into a 'super user'.
+The unauthenticated users, or users authenticated with a mechanism other than OAuth will also automatically have all the actions granted.

 ### Configuring the Kafka Broker authorization

 Strimzi Kafka OAuth provides support to centrally manage not only users and clients, but also permissions to Kafka broker resources - topics, consumer groups, configurations ...